practicalli/clojurescript/docs/introduction/clojurescript.md

 The main difference of course between Clojure & ClojureScript is the host (Java or JavaScript) and the type of applications & services built with each language.

-ClojureScript is predominately used for front-end applications, although can also be used as full stack solutions.
+ClojureScript is predominately used for front-end applications, although can also be used as full stack solutions using node.js server.

 ???
 INFO "Minor Language differences"
     Due to limitations of the host JavaScript platform, some language features of Clojure are not available in ClojureScipt